henishpatel9045/deals-scraper/README.md

 ## Features

 - Scrapes deals from various online food stores
+- JWT Authentication middleware for protected routes
 - Filters deals based on the user's locality and store outlet
-- Provides an intuitive user interface for easy navigation
 - Supports client-server architecture
 - Built with the MERN stack (MongoDB, Express.js, React.js, Node.js)

+## Major Libraries used

+- express.js
+- puppeteer (For Scraping purpose)
+- mongoose (To connect with mongoDB)
+- body-parser (To parse req body and url)
+- helmet (To add necessary security headers)
+- jsonwebtoken (To sign and verify JWT tokens)

 ## Prerequisites

 Before running the Deals Scraper application, make sure you have the following software installed:

-- Node.js (v12 or above)
+- Node.js (v17 or above)
 - MongoDB
 - npm (Node Package Manager)
 - Docker (for backend deployment)